 Specifically, 74% of consumers believe this is something that restaurants should be responsible for providing.
 Foodservice professionals can respond to this by investing in clean supply chains.
 While still a relatively new idea, it’s catching on with a number of leading brands.

 Removing ‘unclean’ ingredients from a supply chain can be complex but is an unstoppable trend.

 Silo in Brighton is one of the UK’s first zero-waste restaurants tackling this head on, demanding 100% “clean” solutions from every supplier.
 Ingredients and supplies are delivered packaging free or 100% biodegradable, even the plates are recycled.

-We also see where tech can be applied to the food industry and make a genuine difference to the environment.
+We also see where tech can be applied to food procurement organisations and make a genuine difference to the environment.
 ‘Big data’ can be key in the management of food waste.
 This is one of the most pressing challenges our planet faces and is something as a group we are taking a lead on addressing through Stop Food Waste Day which is held every April.

 The concept of reduce, reuse and recycle is great, but it doesn’t always say a lot in regard to the specifics.
 Each year roughly 1,250 calories per person, per day, are wasted, and foodservice professionals play a large role here.

 Instead of just tossing food scraps into the trash, operators are becoming more creative.

 From donating food to local non-profits to creating unique food dishes with food scraps that aren’t used, there are numerous ways to reduce waste with very little effort.